Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 Here is how.

-Partnership is the monetization model where you collaborate with a product vendor to produce the content.
-In the context of WordPress, the product vendors you can collaborate with can be a theme developer, plugin developer, hosting provider to a SaaS provider.
+Paid partnership is the monetization model where you collaborate with a product vendor to produce the content.
+The product vendors can be a theme developer, plugin developer, hosting provider to a SaaS provider.

 In this monetization model, you help a vendor get more exposure for its product by sharing your content — in which you mention the product on — with your audience.